-Ultracold atoms represent a many-body quantum system amenable to exquisite experimental control, which provides great advantages compared with conventional quantum many-body systems realized using, e.g., solid state materials.
-In condensed matter experiments, one big problem is the unavoidable defects contained in the material.
-This motivates the study of impurities in many-body systems, which turns out to be one of the great treasures in condensed matter physics.
-Impurities, for example, can be used as probes to detect material properties \cite{zhu06,Alloul09}.
-In solid state, single impurity has been used to detect pairing symmetries in unconventional superconductors \cite{Mackenzie98}.
-Impurities can also be used to demonstrate quantum mechanical principles such as the Friedel oscillation \cite{Sprunger97}.
-In strongly correlated systems, impurities can be used to pin one of the competing orders \cite{Millis03}.
-The cold atom system is intrinsically clean.
-However, disorder can be introduced on purpose, by employing, for example, laser speckles or quasiperiodic lattices \cite{Modugno10}.
-Controllable manipulation of individual impurities in cold atom systems can also be realized using off-resonant laser light or another species of atoms/ions \cite{Zipkes10}.
-Such impurities can be either localized as point defects or extended; either static or dynamic.
-Their characters can be tuned accurately, which provides an exciting possibility to probe and to manipulate the properties of cold atoms.
+Trapped ultra-cold gases represent a many-body quantum system amenable to selective experimental control, and possess some notable advantages in comparision with conventional quantum many-body systems such as solid state materials.
+With a view to some of these properties such as the accurate control of inter-particle interaction or density and the use of laser light to simulate external potentials, we anticipate important contributions from these new experimental systems through the study of impurities.
+Due to their unavoidable and ubiquitous presence in real materials, the effects of impurities constitute an important and sometimes frustrating issue in condensed matter physics.
+However, under many circumstances, impurities, rather than representing a nuisance, serve useful purposes such as the detection of quantum effects \cite{zhu06,Alloul09}.
+Single impurities have been employed in the detection of superconducting pairing symmetry within unconventional superconductors \cite{Mackenzie98} and to demonstrate Friedel oscillations \cite{Sprunger97}.
+In strongly correlated systems, they may be used to pin one of the competing orders \cite{Millis03}.
+Even though cold atom systems are intrinsically clean, the effects of impurities may be simulated by employing laser speckles or quasiperiodic lattices \cite{Modugno10}.
+Controllable manipulation of individual impurities in cold atom systems can also be realized using off-resonant laser light or another species of atoms/ions \cite{Zipkes10,demler,Stringari}.
+Such impurities can be either localized or extended and either static or dynamic.
+The unprecedented access to accurately tune these artificial impurities, provide an exciting possibility to probe and manipulate the properties of cold atoms.